On the occupation measure of evolution models with vanishing mutations: Model and main result

-\begin{example} This example, taken from \cite{Pak08}, serves both as a point of comparison with the literature on inhomogeneous models (see Section~\ref{sec:models}) and as an illustration of a case where the limiting kernel $\Plim$ contains periodic classes.
-Two players play the two-action coordination game presented in Figure~\ref{fig:pak_game}, repeated in discrete time.
+\begin{example} This example, taken from \citep{Pak08}, serves both as a point of comparison with the literature on inhomogeneous models (see Section~\ref{sec:models}) and as an illustration of a case where the limiting kernel $\Plim$ contains periodic classes.
+Two players play the two-action coordination game presented in Figure~\ref{fig:pak_game} below, repeated in discrete time.
 Actions for players are denoted $\{\text{T},\text{B}\}$ and $\{\text{L},\text{R}\}$ for Player 1 and Player 2, respectively.

-The model introduces experimentation to the purely myopic best-response in the following manner.
-For $0<\ve\leq1$, if a player receives a larger payoff than her opponent at some time, then she experiments with probability $\ve^2$ (by using the other action).
+The model introduces experimentation to the purely myopic Best-Response in the following manner.
+For $0<\ve\leq1$, if a player receives a larger or equal payoff than her opponent at some time, then she experiments with probability $\ve^2$ (by using the other action).
 On the contrary if she receives less, then she applies experimentation with probability $\ve$.
-The evolution of the action profile is a Markov chain on the pure strategy profiles $\mS= \{\text{TL}, \text{TR}, \text{BL}, \text{BR} \}$ with (ergodic) transition matrix\footnote{Up to normalization of rows and up to some negligible terms.}
+The evolution of the action profile defines an ergodic Markov chain on the set of pure strategy profiles $\mS= \{\text{TL}, \text{TR}, \text{BL}, \text{BR} \}$ whose transition matrix, up to row normalization and negligible terms, is given by

 The induced graph with the admissible cost $\co$ is presented in Figure~\ref{fig:pak_graph}.